by

 difference.
 Usually, first, you want to establish a trail of evidence that

-you have, in fact, taken every reasonable action to get the facts corrected.
+you have, in fact, taken every reasonable action to get the facts

 You've sent polite written corrections to the reporter(s) involved.
 You've